boraseoksoon/BSAutocomplete/README.md

 <br>

 ## Credits
-BSAutocomplete is built heavily based on ['Ramotion/reel-search'](https://github.com/Ramotion/reel-search) project for which reel-seach draws Core UI of BSAutocomplete.<br>
+BSAutocomplete is built heavily based on ['Ramotion/reel-search'](https://github.com/Ramotion/reel-search) that draws Core UI of BSAutocomplete.<br>
 (Mind that reel-search used in BSAutocomplete has been so customized slightly that it is different if you want to clone it.)

 ## Installation